abinit/abinit/doc/tutorial/nlo.md

 Finally, we will also compute the derivative of the susceptibility tensor with respect to atomic positions (Raman tensor) thanks to finite differences.

-The user should have already passed through several advanced lessons of the
+The user should have already passed through several advanced tutorials of the
 tutorial: the [lesson Response-Function 1](rf1), the [lesson Response-Function 2](rf2), the [lesson on Polarization and finite electric field](ffield), and the [lesson on Elastic properties](elastic)

-This lesson should take about 1 hour and 30 minutes.
+This tutorial should take about 1 hour and 30 minutes.

 ## 1 Ground-state properties of AlAs and general parameters

-*Before beginning, you might consider to work in a different subdirectory as for the other lessons.
+*Before beginning, you might consider to work in a different subdirectory as for the other tutorials.
 Why not create "Work-NLO" in ~abinit/tests/tutorespfn/Input?*

 In order to save some time, you might immediately start running a calculation.